 From pesticides to pollinators, peat extraction to planning for wildlife-friendly landscapes, Friends of the Earth has always championed the need for strong and vigorous protection of the natural world.
 A healthy environment is essential for both people and wildlife.

-Here in Oxfordshire we are playing our part in highlighting the losses and gains. we are now (summer 2019) launching a major new campaign to double tree cover across Oxfordshire.
+We have also worked on other aspects of the nature and climate crisis.
+In 2019 we launched a campaign to double tree cover across Oxfordshire.
 Full details are on our Oxfordshire Trees for the Future page